-BlueStar offers tremendous quality and variety within their 60" range line-up, offering (9) different 60" range options in two different series, the Platinum and the RNB.
+BlueStar offers tremendous variety within their 60" range line-up, offering (9) different 60" range options in two different series, the Platinum and RNB series.

-The RNB is also straight convection versus the third element convection of the BlueStar.
+The RNB is also straight convection versus the third element, "Pure" convection of the BlueStar.

 BlueStar Range Problems

 It's not available in dual fuel and will never have a self-cleaning clock and timer, much less Smart functionality.
 The grill and griddle of the RNB are not infrared, so the grill will not evaporate the drippings.

 Viking Dual Fuel Pro Range VDR5606GQSS - $25,229

 Viking has experienced many recent changes.
 They are credited for developing the first pro ranges but now are a subsidiary of Middleby company.